sumup/sumup-android-sdk/README.md

    - Kotlin version 1.5.21 or later
    - Java 11 and later

+## Compatibility

+* Starting with firmware version 1.0.1.84, Air card readers with serial numbers starting with 108, 109 or later require SDK version 4.0.0 and later.
+Please update to the latest SDK version if you need to support these readers.

 ## I. Integrate the SumUp SDK

   * You can use the sample app provided in this repository as a reference